Hotels near Lanier Point Park

 Which hotels near Lanier Point Park are good for team or group travel?

 Several hotels near Lanier Point Park accommodate team and group travel.
-Holiday Inn Express & Suites Gainesville - Lake Lanier Area by IHG (0.93 mi) offers meeting space, complimentary breakfast, and on-site laundry.
-Fairfield Inn and Suites Gainesville (2.6 mi) offers meeting space, complimentary breakfast, and on-site laundry.
-Hilton Garden Inn Gainesville (2.76 mi) offers meeting space, complimentary breakfast, and on-site laundry.
+Quality Inn Oakwood - Gainesville (8.38 mi, from $73/night), Holiday Inn Express & Suites Gainesville - Lake Lanier Area by IHG (0.93 mi, from $165/night), and Fairfield Inn and Suites Gainesville (2.6 mi, from $140/night) all offer meeting space, complimentary breakfast, and on-site laundry.
+Quality Inn Oakwood - Gainesville also has bus or oversized vehicle parking.

 Are there extended-stay hotels near Lanier Point Park?